Why Were Life Savers Holes Discontinued? The Real Story (2026)

 Did the candy itself cause the recall?

-No. The recall was tied to the package cap, not the candy pieces themselves.
+The recall was tied specifically to the package cap.
+The candy pieces themselves were fine.

 Can you still buy Life Savers Holes?